esitarski/RaceDB/README.md

 - For this step, you require internet access.
 From the terminal prompt run: "bash racedb.sh run" from the racedb container directory to start the container.
 The first time this command run, docker will download the container images from the internet and then spin up the containers, configure the database and racedb, and start racedb.
 The container download can take 1-10 mins depending on the speed of your internet connection.
 The download only happens the first time.
 Any other time you start the container, it will start from disk.

-- Now, wait about two mins point your webbrowser to [http://localhost].
+- Now, wait about two mins point and your webbrowser to [http://localhost/RaceDB].
 This delay is required to allow the database container to start.
 From another computer on the network, use the IP number of your computer.
 For example, [http://192.168.30.23].
 The first time RaceDB starts it will initialize the database and setup the default configuration, which can, depending on the speed of your system, take up to two minutes.

 - The default admin login is super and the password is super.
 Be sure to use __python3 manage.py set_password super ???__ to change the password.